Baking Homemade Pizza in a Cast Iron Skillet

 Preheating the skillet is critical to achieving pizza perfection if you want a crispy crust and evenly cooked toppings.
 Here are some tips and tricks to help you bake the perfect pizza in a cast iron skillet:

-2. Crispy Crust: To achieve a crispy crust, make sure to roll out your dough thin enough so it cooks through evenly.
+Crispy Crust: To achieve a crispy crust, roll out your dough thin enough so it cooks through evenly.
 Brush the bottom of the skillet with olive oil before adding the dough, which will help prevent sticking and promote browning.

-4. Monitoring Baking Time: Keep an eye on your pizza as it bakes since cooking times may vary depending on your oven and desired doneness level.
+Monitoring Baking Time: Watch your pizza bake.
+Cooking times may vary depending on your oven and desired doneness level.
 A golden brown crust with bubbling cheese is usually a good indicator that it’s ready!

 Frequently Asked Questions